theotchlx/A-SABR/exercises/0-parsing/README.md

 The A-SABR library relies on polymorphic features that allow compile-time and runtime flexibility.
 This section will go through some important concepts and how they are implemented in Rust.

-#### Templates and Static dispatch
+#### Templates

 Rust offers templating capabilities, similar to C++.
-The first use of a templated type will trigger at compile time the creation of the according variant (they are "monomorphized" during compilation).
+The first use of a templated type will trigger at compile time the creation of the according variant.
+They are "monomorphized" during compilation, this is a **static dispatch**.
 The memory layout is similar to C, no pointer indirection.
 In the following example, the type `TypeB<TypeA>` (`TypeB` templated by `TypeA`) is aligned in memory, and is part of the call stack (no heap allocation):

 ```rust
 struct TypeA{